 - Cell and Molecular Biology

-Melissa Kemp, PhD, is the Carol Ann and David D. Flanagan Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech School of Engineering and Emory University School of Medicine.
+Melissa Lambeth Kemp, PhD, is the Carol Ann and David D. Flanagan Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech School of Engineering and Emory University School of Medicine.

 Dr. Kemp is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.